 Nuisance is a tort that protects a person's right to the peaceful enjoyment of his or her property.
 It can be either public or private.
 Public nuisance is an unreasonable interference with a right common to the general public.
-Private nuisance is an unreasonable interference with the use or enjoyment of land by an individual or a small group of people.
+Private nuisance is an unreasonable interference with a nurreasonable interference with the use or enjoyment of land by an individual or a small group of people.